Website Link Checker to Fix Broken Links [2023]

 If the broken link is no longer relevant or cannot be fixed, it is best to remove it.
 This will prevent visitors from encountering an error page and improve your site’s user experience.

-Custom 404 error pages can be used to redirect visitors to other relevant pages on your site if they encounter a broken link.
-This can help retain visitors and improve your site’s bounce rate.
+Custom pages can be utilized to guide visitors to other relevant sections of your site if they encounter a broken link.
+This approach can help retain visitors and improve your site’s bounce rate.

 Best Practices for Link Checking